-The 2020-2021 budget was adopted in June 2020 based on an estimate of students who will enroll in September 2020.
-Our estimate of 200 fewer pupils in the original FY 2020-2021 budget was based in part on a demographic study of area school-aged children and included considerations for a COVID-19 pandemic impact.
-Under state law, the School District cannot assess additional property tax revenue for general operations, and, as a result, district funding is heavily dependent on the State's ability to fund local school operations.
-Once the final student count and related per pupil funding is known, the General Fund will be amended to reflect the most current information.
+The 2021-2022 budget was adopted based on an estimate of the number of students who will enroll in September 2021.
+Our estimate of 264 fewer pupils in the original FY 2021-2022 budget was based in part on a demographic study of area school-aged children and the fact that the State of Michigan ended the use of the super blend pupil accounting method.
+Under state law, the School District cannot assess additional property taxes for general operations, and as a result, district funding is heavily dependent upon the ability of the State of Michigan to fund local school operations.
+Once the final student count and related per pupil funding are known, the General Fund will be amended to reflect the most current information.

-Since the School District's revenue is heavily dependent on state funding and the health of the State's School Aid Fund, the actual revenue received depends on the State's ability to collect revenue to fund its appropriation to the School District.
-The 2020-2021 original budget was developed based upon an estimated decrease of \$600 per pupil.
-This estimate was developed based on the legislative budgets available at that time and data published from the May Revenue Estimating Conference.
-The School District's FY 2020-2021 foundation allowance will not be known until amendments to the School Aid Act are finalized.
-Based on the August 2020 Revenue Estimating Conference, it appears that a reduction in foundation allowance from the FY 2019-2020 level will not occur, and the \$175 per pupil proration will not continue.
+Since the School District's revenue is heavily dependent on state funding and the health of the State of Michigan's School Aid Fund, the actual revenue received depends on the State of Michigan's ability to collect revenue to fund School Aid Fund appropriations.
+The 2021-2022 original budget was developed based on an estimated increase of \$100 per pupil.
+This estimate was developed based on legislative reports available at the time the original budget was developed and from data published from the May 2021 Revenue Consensus Estimating Conference.
+The actual foundation allowance will not be known until amendments to the School Aid Act are finalized, which was not signed by Governor Whitmer until July 13, 2021, after the original budget was adopted by the Board of Education.